 Contestability periods are a period of time inside every insurance policy that allows for the insurance company to cancel or augment a life insurance policy if misrepresentation or fraud is discovered on the part of the insured.

 In the whole life insurance world, there are two concepts that often confuse many people: What is the difference between graded benefits and a contestability period?

 While the two may sound alike to some, the meanings are different in regards to how they apply to a life insurance policy.

 What is a graded benefit life insurance?

 Graded benefit is a term used largely in final expense insurance and guaranteed issue life insurance type policies where the death benefit of the policy is suspended for the first two to three years unless the death is accidental.
 Since these types of policies typically are sold to older individuals with no underwriting, this type of caveat inside a life insurance policy helps protect the insurance company from having to pay out benefits on a claim where the death was due to natural causes that otherwise would have been detected through a traditional fully underwritten policy with a medical exam.
 Graded whole life insurance policies are often meant for people who are unable to get a standard type of life insurance policy or who are older with a life expectancy between 2-10 years.

 Why pay a premium if I am not covered?

-With a graded premium life insurance, you receive a refund plus interest (up to 10% and varies by company) on the premiums paid if there is a death within the graded benefit whole life period.
+With a graded premium life insurance, during the waiting period, you receive a refund plus interest (up to 10% and varies by company) on the premiums paid if there is a death within the graded benefit whole life period.
 This ensures that the policyholder will at least get their money back if the policy doesn’t payout.

 What is a contestability period?